muaazsaleem/tic-tac-toe/README.md

 Just a minimalist game of tic tac toe.

-Open the `index.html` file in the browser (tested with Chrome) to play.
+Open the `index.html` file in the browser to play (tested with Chrome).

 ### Click to start the game